atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 ### Setting up authentication and working with OAuth challenges
 At the start of my test I quickly found out that my sandbox's OAuth *password grant* is not supported.
 There were only options for Authorization Code, Client Credentials or PKCE.

-Since I implemented the basic OAuth 2 from the FastAPI documentation I wondered why.
+Since I implemented the basic OAuth2 example from the FastAPI documentation I wondered why.
 After doing some digging in the community resources I found the answer on their discord: *"The password grant type is legacy and not part of OAuth 2.1 which is what we support"*.

 Ah too bad!
 But how hard can it be to implement this myself?
 I have done it before!

 The easiest way to implement this is by refreshing the JWT on a schedule.
 Which means that I only need a place to *store and update* my JWT.
 Also I thought, going this route introduced two more challenges:
 - The pro trial I signed up for is limited to 1000 executions.
 If I want to refresh my JWT on a 10-15 min schedule then I would use up ~100-150 executions a day for just refreshing my credentials!
 - I didn't really find an out of the box option to update a variable that is accessible from another flow.

 The pro variable feature only let's users edit the variable data from outside the workflow.
 I had to either use a community node, data tables, database or some other external source like a key value store.
 Another option I found was that I could build a *sub* workflow that checks and refreshes the token with the help of the [workflowStaticData](https://docs.n8n.io/code/cookbook/builtin/get-workflow-static-data/) feature.
 I could then use this sub flow every time before a post to my sandbox.

-{% gallery "Sandbox docs" %}
-{% galleryImg "/assets/images/n8n-sandbox/01-sandbox-docs-1.png", "sandbox docs", 500 %}
-{% endgallery %}

 All of those options sounded a bit over-engineered to me for something so simple as storing rotating credentials.
 So I decided to upgrade my sandbox and make it compatible with the OAuth 2.1 client credentials grant.
 Which boiled down to adding alias field names for *username* and *password*.
 Namely *client_id* and *client_secret*.
 And adding support for getting the token with *Basic Authentication* in addition to the *x-www-form-urlencoded*.
 This is by no means a great implementation of OAuth, but for testing purposes it gets the job done and lets us use the builtin functionality.

+{% gallery "SandboxDocs" %}
+{% galleryImg "/assets/images/n8n-sandbox/01-sandbox-docs-1.png", "sandbox docs", 500 %}
+{% endgallery %}

-With the new functionality in the sandbox, setting up the authentication was very easy.
-I created an *OAuth2 API* credential and filled in the form.
-I also added the X-API-KEY as a *Header Auth* credential that is used to secure the incoming connections
+With the new functionality in the sandbox, setting up the authentication was very easy:
+- I created an *OAuth2 API* credential and filled in the form with the correct details.
+- I added the X-API-KEY as a *Header Auth* credential that is used to secure the incoming webhook connections

 {% gallery "Auth" %}
 {% galleryImg "/assets/images/n8n-sandbox/02-n8n-2-credential-token.png", "credential token", 500 %}